Los Angeles Schools with Paramedic Programs

 To work as a licensed paramedic in California, candidates must complete an approved paramedic program and obtain EMT-Paramedic / Paramedic certification through the National Registry of Emergency Medical Technicians (NREMT).
 In the Los Angeles area, three schools offer state-approved paramedic programs, all of which require applicants to have Emergency Medical Technician (EMT) experience.

 This article looks at those schools, which are all within 35 minutes of downtown, and at the various paramedic training programs they offer.
 There is also a table of statistics about each institution, such as enrollment, costs and the campus setting, arranged so prospective students can easily compare them.
 At the end of the article is information on a couple of nearby schools that also offer relevant programs.

-- El Camino College, about 16 miles from downtown, offers a paramedic technician certificate and associate's degree program.
+- El Camino College, about 16 miles from downtown, offers a paramedic technician training program.

 - Around 28 miles from downtown Los Angeles, Mt.
 San Antonio College has an EMT- paramedic certificate program and an associate's degree in emergency medical services.

-- At the University of California-Los Angeles, students can complete a paramedic program or a nurse to paramedic bridge program.
+- At the University of California-Los Angeles, students can complete a paramedic program.
 This school is around 16 miles from the city center.